Grant Writing 101

 - Develop your budget with help from program and finance staff.

 - Do not estimate your budget numbers.
-Be precise and ask specifically for what you need.
+Be exact and ask clearly for what you need.

-- Pay attention to any costs the funder will not cover, also known as non-allowable costs.
+- Watch out for any costs the funder will not pay for, also called non-allowable costs.

 - Reference every budget item in the program narrative.
 Do not leave anything out.

-- Include items even if they are being donated.
+- Include items even if they are being donated, also called in-kind resources.

-- For a multi-year budget, calculate each year separately, accounting for inflation.
-Justify in your budget narrative.
+- For a multi-year budget, calculate each year separately, accounting for price increases.
+Explain this in your budget narrative.

 - Double check your math.